 In the UK, the Medicines and Healthcare products Regulatory Agency (MHRA) has issued a notice and convened a workshop and a paper commenting on this device.
 It recognises the health issues surrounding this implant but its recommendations do not go anyway near enough to controlling the indiscriminate use of this device.
 Women are not being told that there are alternatives to mesh, such as traditional surgery using stitches, or conservative treatment such as pelvic floor therapy.
 They are not being told of the full nature of the risks and the lack of long term data on its safety.

 There is a lack of reliable data on the safety of these devices.
 The real rate and full nature of complications are unknown.
-The MHRA has a voluntary reporting system for adverse events but this relies on patients and doctors reporting any complications and so is dependent on the honesty and compliance of doctors and the computer literacy and general savvy of patients.
+The MHRA has a voluntary reporting system for adverse events but this relies on patients and doctors reporting any complications and so is dependent on the compliance of doctors and the awareness of the Yellow Card reporting system.
 Reporting is not made easy because the MHRA ask for the device serial number and model number and this involves the patient applying for their medical records, which is a further barrier and can take weeks/months plus the patient may incur costs.
 There has been a call for a national registry to monitor the number and nature of complications but the MHRA seem a long way off implementing this.

 Why are surgeons putting them in?